wild-mustango/VenusOsTFT35/README.md

 ### The issue (backlight control)

-Well, the issue is that thease cheap touchscreens **do not come with a backlight control** ...
-So, the screen is on all the time, consuming ~100mA for the backlight.
+Well, the issue is that these cheap touchscreens **do not come with a backlight control** ...
+So, the screen is on all the time, consuming 75~100mA for the backlight.

-To implement this, I designed a little circuit to have ON/OFF control on the backlight, which requires 3 resistors and 1 transistor and minimal soldering skills.
+To implement this, I designed a little circuit to have ON/OFF control on the backlight, which requires 3 resistors, a transistor and minimal soldering skills.

 ### The problem (Framebuffers)
 There is one major disadvantage that prevent these type of screens to work easily on the latest versions of VenusOS.
 It is related to Framebuffers.